lullaby6/win-off/README.md

-# Win Off
+# WinOff

-Disable windows feactures and more utilities
+Disable windows feactures and more utilities.

 ## Run